jerome-trc/biomorph/ATTRIB.md

 ## Graphics

-Doom and Doom II's base textures are the sole property of id Software LLC.

 The following sprites are edits of the work of id Software LLC:
 - powup_infiniteammo.png
 - powup_radsuit.png

-Arc Caster HUD sprites are courtesy of ZDoom forum user VriskaSerket.
+ARCA A through E are courtesy of ZDoom forum user VriskaSerket.

-The Arc Caster pickup sprite is courtesy of the Librequake Project, id Software LLC, and Banjo Software, with edits by Realm667 user KILLA DIO.
+ARCAZ is courtesy of the Librequake Project, id Software LLC, and Banjo Software, with edits by Realm667 user KILLA DIO.

-Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.
+ARSD A through D are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

-Breaching Axe sprites are courtesy of ZDoom forum user neoworm.

-Auto Shotgun HUD sprites are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
+AUSG A through F are courtesy of ZDoom forum user Mike12 (redrawn and centered Shadow Warrior Riot Gun sprites.
 Shadow Warrior, the Riot Gun, and its original sprites are the sole copyright of 3D Realms).

-Electric arc puff sprites are courtesy of the Librequake Project, id Software LLC, and Banjo Software, with edits by Realm667 user KILLA DIO.
+BRAX A through Z are courtesy of ZDoom forum user neoworm.

-MGUNB0 and SHOTB0 are edits of the work of id Software LLC.
+MGUNB and SHOTB are edits of the work of id Software LLC.

-[Minivulcan sprites](https://www.realm667.com/en/armory-mainmenu-157-97317/doom-style-mainmenu-158-94349/1364-heavy-chaingun) are courtesy of Eriance, with edits by Realm667 user Z86.
+[MINV A through Z](https://www.realm667.com/en/armory-mainmenu-157-97317/doom-style-mainmenu-158-94349/1364-heavy-chaingun) are courtesy of Eriance, with edits by Realm667 user Z86.

-Proximity mine sprites are courtesy of Mechadon and 3D Realms Entertainment ApS.
+PROX A through C and PRXD A through U are courtesy of Mechadon and 3D Realms Entertainment ApS.

+RZAP A through I are courtesy of the Librequake Project, id Software LLC, and Banjo Software, with edits by Realm667 user KILLA DIO.

-Turbovulcan and Machine Gun HUD sprites are courtesy of ZDoom forum user Sonik.o.fan.
+TRBO A through L and GPMG A through F are courtesy of ZDoom forum user Sonik.o.fan.

-Service Pistol and Pump Shotgun muzzle flashes are derived from the sheet at [this ZDoom forum post](https://forum.zdoom.org/viewtopic.php?t=37753#p718629) courtesy of forum user Sgt.
+Muzzle flash sprites used in SVCPY and PASGB are derived from the sheet at [this ZDoom forum post](https://forum.zdoom.org/viewtopic.php?t=37753#p718629) courtesy of forum user Sgt.
 Shivers.

-Supply Box sprites are derived from Sonik.o.fan's reshading of Doom 64's rocket box sprite, which is itself courtesy of Midway Games Inc.
+SUPPA and B are derived from Sonik.o.fan's reshading of Doom 64's rocket box sprite, which is itself courtesy of Midway Games Inc.

-Volley Gun sprites are courtesy of Superdave, Sonik.o.fan, 1337spy, Bgraybr, Warhawk, DBJ87, and id Software LLC.
+VOLL A through Z are courtesy of Superdave, Sonik.o.fan, 1337spy, Bgraybr, Warhawk, DBJ87, and id Software LLC.

 ## Audio